Packet-Clearing-House/DNSAuth/README.md

 ## Config file

-DNSAuth needs a config file to run.
-It contains multiple fields:
+DNSAuth needs a config `dnsauth.toml` file to run:

 ```
 # URL for the Mysql instance to retreive customers